alexpt2000/4Year_Simulated_Annealing_to_Break_a_Playfair_Cipher/README.md

 asymmetric techniques, cryptanalysis assumes no knowledge of the correct cryptographic key or even the cryptographic algorithm being used.

+### The application

+The application will allow the user to make the encryption and decryption of documents of type txt, from a key provided by the user.

+The user can also decrypt using a simulated annealing algorithm for breaking cyphers, the user just  enter the name of the text file to be decrypt.

+This application consists of two ways to execute:

+- Through command line in which the user can execute the application passing parameter directly through the command line.

+- Through a user-friendly interface, the user can also access all system options through menus.

 ## Use CipherBreaker command line

+Get help with the options available to the user.
 ```
 java -cp ./playfair.jar ie.gmit.sw.ai.CipherBreaker -help
 ```